-They said CBD and delta-8 THC are unapproved food additives for use in human or animal food products, as the FDA is not aware of any basis to conclude that the substances are generally recognized as safe
+They said CBD and Delta-8 THC are unapproved food additives for use in human or animal food products.
+The FDA is not aware of any basis to conclude that the substances are generally recognized as safe.

-One of the letters expressed concerns regarding giving CBD to animals raised to produce food since they said there is little data on safe CBD residue levels.
+One of the letters expressed concerns regarding giving CBD to animals raised to produce food.
+They said there is little data on safe CBD residue levels.

 The FDA issued warning letters to:

-The FDA has previously sent warning letters to other companies illegally selling unapproved CBD products that claimed to diagnose, cure, mitigate, treat or prevent various diseases, violating the FD&C Act.
+The FDA previously sent warning letters to companies selling unapproved CBD products that claimed to diagnose, cure, mitigate, treat or prevent various diseases, violating the FD&C Act.
 In some cases, there were further violations because CBD was added to food products.
-The FDA has not approved any CBD products other than one prescription human drug product to treat rare, severe forms of epilepsy.
+The FDA has not approved any CBD products other than one prescription human drug product to treat epilepsy.

-The FDA has requested written responses from the companies within 15 working days stating how they will address these violations and prevent their recurrence.
+The FDA has requested written responses from the companies within 15 business days.
+They must state how they will address these violations and prevent their recurrence.
 Failure to promptly address the violations may result in legal action, including product seizure and/or injunction.

 There has been a rising concern about Delta-8 for some time.